EfremBraun/calc-VACF-from-lammps/README.txt

 CenterOfMassX[comp] = vector of average velocities of the particles of type 'comp' that covers all timesteps msdx                = velocity at the time origin times the velocity at the current time SampleMSD->SelfX    = running sum of msdx which gets divided by counts at the end to get average VACF

+----------Credits--------------
+Source code for msd calculation initially written by Sondre Schnell.
+Minor modifications made by Efrem Braun to calculate the VACF instead.